SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 might have to develop it for every heating system, every calendar application or each municipality again.
-Standards help to make lives easier, a smarthone charger fits in each power plug of a certain country.
+Standards help to make lives easier, a smartphone charger fits in each power plug of a certain country.
 The same principle also applies on data, if for example all heating system manufacturer follow one standard data model an app can be reused across multiple heating system models.
 Unfortunately such a standard is limited to one domain,